bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 As mentioned before, opening a queue is a two-step process.
 The first one `OpenQueue`/`OpenQueueResponse`.
 Let's look at the second step.
-Note that a BlazingMQ client cannot start producing/consumer to/from a queue until the second step is complete.
+Note that a BlazingMQ client cannot start producing to/consuming from a queue until the second step is complete.

 #### `ConfigureStream` Request